TekuConcept/math4610/modules/doc/scale_vector.md

 **Usage/Example:**

-Code can be written to find the vector's norm:
+Code can be written to scale a vector:

     auto scale = 2.0;
     auto vector = math4610::subtract<double>(